Jend4s/Tyri_light/README.md

 It is classical powerfull LED with COB chip.
 Nominal power depends on type, but used LED is 20 or 30 W which is about 1800 to 3000 lumens.

 # Own design
 Whole DC/DC current regulator is designed for 20 W LED so the _RS_ resistor is around 360 $m\Omega$.
-It is a possible use a 30 W LED but that is **NOT** tested yet and it is required change the _RS_ resistor to lower resistance around 250 $m\Omega$.
+It is a possible use a 30 W LED ~~but that is **NOT** tested yet~~ and it is required change the _RS_ resistor to lower resistance around 250 $m\Omega$.
 Under the XL6006 is no solder mask so here is a naked polygon with HASL.
 Function of this naked area is the heatsink for the DC/DC regulator.
 So it is need to place here a thermal paste or silicone pad.
 And beware this polygon is connected to the _SW_ pin of the regulator so don´t shorted with the GND or another pin otherwise whole DC/DC regulator can be irretrievably damaged.

+And why pcb´s have white solder mask?
+Because light absorption which is little smaller than with green or other color.

 # Tyri light
 <b>